 sudo mkdir /media/share

 - Step 3 – Now create a credentials file to your system.
-Make this as a hidden file using dot (.) for security purpose.
+Make this as a hidden file using dot (.) for security purposes.
 It’s good to create it in your home directory.

 nano /root/.smbcredentials

-Set the samba username and password to above file.
+Set the samba username and password to the above file.

 username=smb_username password=smb_password